California Assessment of Student Performance and Progress (CAASPP)

 SBAC – Smarter Balanced Assessments:

 These state assessments are administered online and are aligned to the newest California State Standards http://www.cde.ca.gov/be/st/ss/index.asp .
 The tests cover English language arts/literacy and mathematics and are administered in the spring of each school year in grades 3-8 and 11.
-The first administration of the SBAC tests was spring of 2015.

 CAA - California Alternate Assessments:

-The CAAs have replaced the California Alternate Performance Assessment (CAPA for ELA and Math, which were eliminated in 2015.
+The CAAs have replaced the California Alternate Performance Assessment (CAPA for ELA and Math), which were eliminated in 2015.
 The CAAs are administered in place of the SBAC assessments.
 Only eligible students may participate in the administration of the CAAs. http://www.cde.ca.gov/ta/tg/ca/altassessment.asp

-California Science Assessments:
+California Science Test:

 Physical Fitness Test (PFT)